abbyssoul/libstyxe/README.md

 An implementation of 9P2000 protocol.

-It also includes 9P2000.e extention.
-To learn more about the extention please see http://erlangonxen.org/more/9p2000e
+It also includes 9P2000.e extension.
+To learn more about the extension please see http://erlangonxen.org/more/9p2000e

 # Using this library